Choosing the right camera for your application.

 - The second number indicates that this device is safe for, “Immersion up to 1m”

 This camera is suitable for outdoor use based on the IP rating.
+Of course this only covers the camera body and proper installation is required to prevent water access via cables or connectors.

 IK Rating